 Though you should learn to range through your reticle, doing so is an art all its own.
 Starting out having a rangefinder is a definite advantage and can be a learning tool.
 Try to range through your reticle and then go to the rangefinder to confirm your estimates.
 This will be invaluable as you grow as a shooter.

 Then there are the times where you don’t have time to do the math to get a range through your reticle.
 This is common with hunters who may have a short window to make their shot.
-A rangefinder is far quicker than manual methods.
+A long range shooting rangefinder is far quicker than manual methods.
 For the price these run, it’s a worthy investment.

 When you shop for a rangefinder, make sure you get one specific to shooting.
 There are models that are universal as well as models intended for golf.
 You want one tailored to the long range rifle shooter.
 They have features and built in calculations that can be very helpful.